 Certain employees who are in the process of obtaining employment-based permanent residence may be eligible for additional one-year extensions beyond the sixth year.
 Employees should consult the International Center regarding extensions beyond the 6-year limit on H-1B eligibility.

 USCIS can take many months to process a Form I-129 application requesting either initial H-1B authorization for a new employee or an extension of H-1B authorization for a current H-1B employee.
 However, USCIS also provides a premium processing option in which the review period is shortened to fifteen days, barring any unforeseen issues with the H-1B petition.
-The premium processing option is currently $2,500 (effective 10/19/2020) and is payable via a US bank check issued to the "US Department of Homeland Security."
+The premium processing option is currently $2,805 and is payable via a US bank check issued to the "US Department of Homeland Security."

 Departments must pay the premium processing fee if expedited processing by USCIS is needed in order to secure or maintain lawful employment authorization for the employee.
 For initial authorizations, USCIS approval is needed by the first day of anticipated employment.
 For H-1B extensions, employees may remain in the US and continue working for up to 240 days while an H-1B extension is pending, as long as the H-1B extension was filed in a timely manner.
 Premium processing may be needed in the event the extension petition is nearing the 240-day expiration and USCIS has not yet rendered a decision.